I didn’t know that vegan tzatziki could be so delicious…until now! Friends, let’s do this!

 6-Ingredient Vegan Tzatziki

-- Pinch each sea salt and black pepper + more to taste
+- 1 pinch each sea salt and black pepper (plus more to taste)

-Finely grate cucumber with the skin on - should yield about 1 cup.
+Finely grate cucumber with the skin on - should yield about 1 cup (amount as original recipe is written // adjust if altering batch size).
 Then either set in a fine-mesh strainer set over a small mixing bowl or transfer to a clean, thin towel and squeeze out excess moisture.
-The remaining amount should be about 1/4 cup.
+The remaining amount should be about 1/4 cup (amount as original recipe is written // adjust if altering batch size).

 Add coconut yogurt to a large mixing bowl and add strained cucumber, garlic, dill, salt, pepper, lemon juice, and olive oil (optional).
 Stir to combine.